 Single-Digit Addition Worksheets

 Most people would agree that being able to add single-digit numbers quickly and in your head is an essential skill for success in math.
-The various options below focus in on skills that students may be learning independently before they tackle all single-digit addition questions.
-As with most of our worksheets, these will not magically make a student learn addition, but they are a valuable teaching and assessment tool that can be used with students who are learning their single-digit addition facts.
+The various addition worksheets in this section focus on skills that students will use their entire life.
+These worksheets will not magically make a student learn addition, but they are valuable for reinforcement and practice and can also be used as assessment tools.

 Multi-Digit Addition Worksheets